A Survey of Process Reward Models: From Outcome Signals to Process Supervisions for Large Language Models: Discussion

 To better compare the different forms of reward acquisition, including rule-based rewards, outcome reward models (ORMs), and process reward models (PRMs), we design a six-aspect evaluation scheme covering resource efficiency, granularity, anti-hacking robustness, generalization, interpretability, and functionality.
 This perspective provides a systematic and balanced basis for assessing how each reward mechanism performs across theoretical soundness, practical applicability, and scalability, as illustrated in Figure~\ref{fig:comparison}.

-From the perspective of resource efficiency, rule-based rewards stand out as the most economical approach, since they rely purely on manually defined rules without the need for additional data labeling or model training.
-ORMs require moderate resources, as they depend only on final outcome labels and a single-stage model training process.
-In contrast, PRMs demand relatively higher resources due to the necessity of step-wise annotations and more complex training pipelines, though their higher annotation cost can often be justified by the richer supervision signal they provide.
+\paragraph{Resource Efficiency} Rule-based rewards stand out as the most economical approach, as they rely purely on manually defined rules without requiring additional data labeling or model training.
+ORMs require moderate resources, depending on final outcome labels and a single-stage training process.
+In contrast, PRMs are far more costly because ORMs only label the final outcome, whereas PRMs require correctness labels for every intermediate step.
+As noted in Section~\ref{sec: Human Annotation}, this necessitates expensive step-wise human annotation (e.g., PRM800K~\citep{lightman2023let}) or complex automated pipelines (Section~\ref{sec:Automated Supervision}).
+Given that benchmarks like ProcessBench~\citep{zheng2024processbench} and PRMBench~\citep{song2025prmbench} contain an average of 7.1 and 13.4 steps respectively, the annotation workload for PRMs is naturally several times higher than that of ORMs.

-In terms of granularity, rule-based systems offer moderate flexibility, as the level of reward detail can be adjusted by designing more or fewer rules.
-ORMs, however, operate at a coarse granularity because they assign rewards solely based on the correctness of the final outcome, ignoring the intermediate reasoning process.
-PRMs provide the finest granularity, delivering step-wise evaluations that enable more nuanced and interpretable feedback during reasoning or decision-making.

-Regarding anti-hacking robustness, ORMs exhibit the strongest resistance to reward hacking.
-Since the reward signal is tied directly to the correctness of the final output.
-In contrast, rule-based rewards are prone to exploitation if the predefined rules are incomplete or mis-specified, leading to unintended optimization behaviors.
-PRMs lie between the two; while their process-level supervision provides more structure, they remain susceptible to biases in step-level annotations and to overfitting human-preference artifacts.

-In the dimension of generalization, ORMs show a clear advantage.
-Their outcome-centric formulation allows the same evaluation principle to be easily transferred across tasks and domains.
-Rule-based systems, by contrast, exhibit poor generalization, as their rules must be carefully re-engineered for each new environment.
-PRMs demonstrate moderate generalization capacity, since the idea of evaluating intermediate reasoning steps can generalize across domains, but the specific reward model often requires re-adaptation to the reasoning style or structure of the new task.

-From the standpoint of interpretability, rule-based rewards are inherently transparent, as their logic and intent are explicitly encoded in the rules themselves.
-ORMs, on the other hand, suffer from low interpretability, offering only a final judgment with little insight into why an outcome is deemed correct or incorrect.
-PRMs occupy a middle ground; their step-wise supervision offers richer information than ORMs, yet their learned representations and internal scoring mechanisms may still lack full interpretability.

-Finally, in terms of functionality, PRMs are the most versatile.
-Their step-wise feedback can be seamlessly integrated into a wide range of reinforcement learning and Test-time Scaling frameworks, enabling fine-grained optimization and guided reasoning.
-ORMs possess moderate functionality; they can be applied in multiple tasks involving final outcome evaluation but are limited in their ability to guide intermediate reasoning.
-Rule-based rewards, while straightforward, are functionally restricted, as they lack adaptability and additional utility beyond the scenarios for which the rules were originally designed.